elopio/docs/source/includes/_callAPI.md

 ```
 #### [Share Token Contract Code](https://github.com/AugurProject/augur-core/blob/master/source/contracts/trading/ShareToken.sol)

-The Share Token is an ERC-20 token that implements all of the required functions listed in the [ERC-20 Token Standard] (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md).
+The Share Token is an ERC-20 token that implements all of the required functions listed in the [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md).
 It does not, however, implement the optional functions.

 #### augur.api.ShareToken.getMarket({ tx }[, callback])